Stock Market Swings May Rock More Minds Than Wallets

 "It might also have a psychological effect," he added.
 "Even those who don't have much in the stock market feel that it's an indicator of how things are going."

 So a major decline in the markets could precipitate a pullback in consumer spending if enough people are unnerved psychologically.
-The risk for Trump is that presidential approval ratings often decline when the economy hits a rough patch.
-Trump is already quite unpopular with large parts of the electorate, but his approval rating has started to tick up recently, as more Americans also give him credit for the good economy.

-Despite Trump's conflation of the stock markets with the overall well-being of the economy, just a small percentage of American households own stocks.
+And despite President Trump's conflation of the stock markets with the overall well-being of the economy, just a small percentage of American households own stocks.
+Trump has made a habit of using the stock market and its incremental fluctuations as a sign of the overall economy's health.

 "The most important thing to understand about stock ownership in the U.S. economy is that it is a very concentrated thing," said Poterba.
 "Many people hold no stock at all and have no exposure directly to the stock market."

-Note: This post was updated at 11:35 AM